wgrn/web-scraping/README.md

 # web-scraping
-Web scraping program developed in Python 3 using regular expressions.
+Web scraping program using regular expressions, developed in Python 3.
 The purpose is to pull and structure The World Factbook's data into lists and dictionaries to build a Knowledgebase.

 Usage: